elastisys/compliantkubernetes-apps/tests/README.md

 ### Writing cypress tests

 Cypress have an extensive [documentation](https://docs.cypress.io) for writing tests.
-We currently import our own [`cypress.support.js`](cypress.support.js) support file that provide helper functions available using the `cy` object from within tests.
+We currently import our own [`support.js`](common/cypress/support.js) support file that provides helper functions available using the `cy` object from within tests.

 The makefile will generate bats files to run the cypress to integrate both into the same test harness.